EqCo: Equivalent Rules for Self-supervised Contrastive Learning: EqCo: Equivalent Rules for Contrastive Learning

-Please refer to Appendix A for the detailed proof.
+Please refer to the supplementary materials for the detailed proof.
 Note that we assume the embedding vectors are \emph{normalized}, i.e., $\left\|\mathbf{k}_i\right\|=1 (i=0,\cdots, K)$, which is also a convention in recent contrastive learning works.

 Theorem 2 indicates that, equipped with the equivalent rule (Eq.~\ref{eq:eqmargin}), the upper bound of the gradient norm is irrelevant to the number of negative samples $K$.
 Fig.~\ref{fig:norm} further validates our theory: the gradient norm becomes much more steady after using \emph{EqCo} under different $K$s.
 Since the size of $K$ affects little on the gradient magnitude, gradient scaling techniques, e.g. \emph{linear scaling rule}, are not required specifically for different $K$s.
 Eq.~\ref{eq:gradbound} also implies that the \emph{temperature} $\tau$ significantly affects the gradient norm even EqCo is applied -- it is why we only recommend to modify $m$ for equivalence (Eq.~\ref{eq:eqmargin}), though the mutual information lower bound is determined by $e^{m / \tau}$ as a whole.